Arna-Maity/havoc-v2-rest-api/docs/REST Api's Documentation.md

 REST stands for Representational State Transfer.
 It is a software architecture style that relies on a stateless communications protocol, most commonly, HTTP.

-# Some Key Features!
+# Some Key Features!!!

   - It is more simpler than SOAP (Simple Object Access Protocol).
   - It is stateless.
   - It has a proper documentation.
   - It gives you proper logging of error.for e.g you are creating a REST API using specific framework and then if you stuck somewhere, then what happens is you get a proper message about the error so that user can         understand easily and debug.
   - It is very data-driven compared to SOAP.

 ### How It Works ??